The Top 10 Essential Oils Every Home Should Have.

 Geraniums floral scent is uplifting and brightens the mood while also working as a mild sedative to calm and relax the nerves.
 Geranium oil works well for circulatory disorders and can treat bruising, broken capillaries and relieve fluid retention.

-Diffuse it into the air or create room sprays with it to give the home a wonderful natural fragrance.
+Diffuse it into the air or create room sprays to give your home a wonderful natural fragrance.
 You can also add a few drops directly to the bath to intensify relaxation.

 Geranium stimulates circulation just below the surface of the skin.
 It is used in beauty creams to help even out skin tone and to reduce the appearance of blemishes and other skin imperfections.
 It also speeds up the healing of wounds, making it ideal for acne treatment.